razvansfechis/toy_language_interpreter/README.md

-Developed a Java application to interpret and execute code written in a custom programming language.
+* Developed a Java application for interpreting a custom programming language
+* Enhanced the application to support the parsing and evaluation of diverse data types, expressions, and statements
+* Implemented robust exception handling to manage potential errors and ensures stable interpreter execution